-This quarterly report contains forward-looking statements.
+Table of Contents Item 2.
+Management's Discussion and Analysis of Financial Condition or Plan of Operation This quarterly report contains forward-looking statements.
 These statements relate to future events or our future financial performance.
-In some cases, you can identify forward-looking statements by terminology such as "may", "should", "expects", "plans", "anticipates", "believes", "estimates", "predicts", "potential" or "continue" or the negative of these terms or other comparable terminology.
-These statements are only predictions and involve known and unknown risks, uncertainties and other factors that may cause our or our industry's actual results, levels of activity, performance or achievements expressed or implied by these forward-looking statements.
+In some cases, you can identify forward-looking statements by terminology such as "may", "should", "expects", "plans", "anticipates", "believes", "believes", "believes", "predicts", "potential" or "continue" or the negative of these terms or other comparable terminology.
+These statements are only predictions and involve known and unknown risks, uncertainties and other factors that may cause our or our industry's actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements expressed or implied by these forward-looking statements.
 Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee future results, levels of activity, performance or achievements.
-Except as required by applicable law, including the securities laws of the United States, we do not intend to update any of the forward-looking statements to actual results.
+Except as required by applicable law, including the securities laws of the United States, we do not intend to update any of the forward-looking statements to conform these statements to actual results.